Skip to main content

 Q: What happens when the cache reaches its memory limit?

-VCAL Server applies LRU eviction automatically to keep memory usage within configured limits.
+VCAL Semantic Cache applies LRU eviction automatically to keep memory usage within configured limits.

 Q: Can I pre-load known Q&A pairs?